 Use the push buttons to make the field settings.
-Operate the push buttons with an insulated stick (such as a closed ball-point pen) to avoid touching of live parts.
+Operate the push buttons with an insulated stick (such as a closed ball-point pen) to avoid touching live parts.

-7-segments display
+7-segment displays

 The display gives feedback about the field settings, which are defined as [Mode-Setting]=Value.